formkit/docs-content/essentials/validation.md

   youtube-id="4mbLuF8fnAc">
 </VideoCard>

-Validation rules operate according to a few default features, which can change on a case-by-case basis with "rule hints":
+Validation rules operate according to a few default features, which you can change on a case-by-case basis with "rule hints":

 - **Run in sequence** - rules are run in the order they are declared.
 When a rule fails, any remaining rules are not run.
 For example, if you declare the validation rules as `required|length:5` then the `length` rule will not run until the `required` rule is passing.
 - **Skipped when empty** - Validation rules are not run when the input is empty (within the [available rules](#available-rules), the `required` rule is the only exception).